dpwinter/qsample/README.md

-# qsam - quantum circuit sampling
+# qsam - quantum protocol sampling
 > A collection of quantum sampling algorithms